 |Penryn Orchard Specialties||Homepage|

-Hosui Asian pears are available from Penryn Orchards in the fall.
+Hosui pears are available in the early fall through winter.

 Recipes that include Hosui Asian Pears.
 One is easiest, three is harder.